sqlfluff/sqlfluff-github-actions/README.md

     - Checks for a valid connection to your database (required for `templater = dbt`).

 ## A note on nomenclature
-GitHub Actions is a ___feature___ within GitHub.
+[GitHub Actions](https://docs.github.com/en/actions) is a ___feature___ within GitHub.
 It allows you to...
-> Automate, customize, and execute your software development ___workflows___ right in your repository with GitHub Actions.
+> Automate, customize, and execute your software development [___workflows___](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions) right in your repository with GitHub Actions.
 You can discover, create, and share actions to perform any job you'd like, including CI/CD, and combine actions in a completely customized workflow.

 These workflows, defined by YAML files placed in the `.github/workflows/` directory of your repo, are event-driven, meaning that you can run a workflow after a specified event has occurred (e.g., opening a Pull request to the `main` branch).

 To add a layer of confusion, the [GitHub Marketplace](https://github.com/marketplace?type=actions) has individual "Actions" (e.g., the [checkout](https://github.com/marketplace/actions/checkout) action) that you can use as steps _inside your workflow(s)_.
 Using Actions can reduce the code you need to write to define your worflow and accomplish your goal.

-Conceptualy, you can connect these confusingly named pieces like so:
+Conceptualy, you can connect these poorly named pieces like so:
 - GitHub Actions (a feature within GitHub allowing you to automate workflows).
     - Workflows (define a list of steps to be executed.
 Triggered by an event like opening a Pull request).
         - Actions (help you perform individual tasks within workflow, like checking out the pull request branch, without you having to write a bunch of code).